firmach48/shell-reminder/README.md

-# 📝 Simple Reminder — Terminal Notification Script for macOS (Zsh)
+# 📝 Simple Reminder — The Fastest Way to Set Terminal Reminders on macOS
 Описание на русском [тут](./README_ru.md).

-A lightweight Zsh script to create quick local reminders on macOS.
+**Simple Reminder** is a lightweight Zsh script that lets you set quick local reminders from your macOS terminal — with native notifications, voice alerts, and auto-logging.
-Includes a system notification, voice alert, and automatic logging.
+No setup, no fluff — just one command and you're good to go.

 ---

-## 🚀 Features
+## 🚀 Key Features

-- ⌨️ Enter reminder text via terminal
+- ⚡ **Instant Reminders** — Type your message and get reminded instantly
-- 🔔 macOS native notification (`osascript`)
+- 🔔 **Native Notifications** — Uses macOS `osascript` to display pop-up alerts
-- 🔊 Voice alert using `say`
+- 🔊 **Voice Alerts** — Speaks your reminder out loud using the `say` command
-- 🗂 Logs reminders to `reminders.log`
+- 🗃 **Auto Logging** — Saves every reminder to `reminders.log` for future reference
-- 📋 Shows the last 3 reminders in the terminal
+- 🧾 **History Preview** — View your last 3 reminders right in the terminal

 ---